olexandr-konovalov/gnu/README.md

 many n < 50000: <http://www.icm.tu-bs.de/ag_algebra/software/small/number.html>.
 These numbers were taken from the Small Groups Library or calculated with the GrpConst package.
-There is no information in the table for 1082 orders for which the computation apparently was unfeasible at the time of publishing the table.
+There is no information in the table for 1082 orders for which the computation have not yet been completed.

 ### Goals of this package